flutter/flutter/docs/contributing/Style-guide-for-Flutter-repo.md

 abstract class Picture ...
 ```

-You can also use "See also" links:
+You can also use "See also" links, as in:

 ```dart
 /// See also: